m-yamazoe/documentation/saas/platform/distributions.rst

 .. note:: To create a new distribution you must have a pre-existing directory in Platform > Files.
-See :doc:`next section <files>` for more information on files in enStratus.
+See :ref:`next section <files>` for more information on files in enStratus.

 .. figure:: ./images/createDistribution.png
    :width: 374 px